array-in-a-matrix/arrayinamatrix.xyz/README.md

 - convert html to xhtml
 - privacy policy for jitsi, cbox, gemini & webrings
-- replace wikipedia links with wikiless
 - find better static gen app for blog?
-- more webrings